 Since we keep hearing this question often, we decided to address it head-on with a detailed post.

+If I were to quickly capture the benefits of a procurement software in an iceberg model, here’s how it would look.
 There are some known benefits which procurement managers are constantly looking for.
 And there is a whole list of unknown benefits hidden beneath the surface.
 Cumulatively, these benefits can change the face of packaging procurement as you knew it.

 Here’s what a typical procure to pay cycle looks like.
 The process consists of three main activities - procurement, fulfillment, & payment.